mazpe/Faxsmile/readme.md

 Fax can be added only requiring a provider
 Fax can be associated with a Client with
 Fax can be associated with a Client's User
-Fax can be sent only by associated User
+Fax can be sent by many User
 Fax can be received by many User
-User has a dedicated Fax
+User can only through one Fax

 ## [CHANGE LOG]
 ### 10-04-2016